StrayRobots/cli/docs/src/tutorials/annotating.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ITiLNYWd4BA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Once we added bounding box labels, these can be used to generate 3D bounding box, 2D bounding box, corner keypoints or semantic segmentation labels for learning.
+Once we have added a bounding box labels, these can be used to generate 3D bounding box, 2D bounding box, corner keypoint or semantic segmentation labels for learning.

+The annotations are saved in the scene folder under `annotations.json`, in case you want to do any custom learning on those labels.

 While this video showed you how to add bounding boxes, you can also annotate your scene with keypoints and rectangles.
 You can switch to the rectangle annotation tool by pressing `R` and to the keypoint tool by pressing `K`.
 If there are any other annotation types you would like to see, let us know.